callumstew/ubuild-jekyll/privacy_policy.md

 ## Topics:

 * What data do we collect?
-* How do we collect your data?How will we use your data?
+* How do we collect your data?
+* How will we use your data?
 * How do we store your data?
 * What are your data protection rights?
 * What are cookies?